 A “tail” element was also mentioned, wasn’t it?
 It is recommended to add five to fifteen seconds of black slug to your program.
 Again, confirm with your stations and stay consistent.

 That’s where Aberdeen will run the race for you.
-Our AberFast Digital File Delivery service coordinates with your station distribution list to ensure that you are formatting your content to their specific technical specifications and get it right every time.
+Our AberFast Digital File Delivery service coordinates with your station distribution list to ensure that you are formatting your content to their specific technical specifications and getting it right every time.